 Traditional Nepalese clothing ( inspired by nearby countries) is a sign of the art of the beautiful country and its culture.
 They chart the evolution of fashion from ancient times to modern times.
 These gowns frequently convey the core of a country’s nationalism.

-Nepalese apparel has a distinct character, featuring items that are particular to unique Nepalese culture.
+Nepalese apparel has a distinct character, featuring items particular to unique Nepalese culture.
 The following is a list of traditional Nepalese clothing.

 “Kurta Suruwal” is traditional female Nepalese clothing.
 Light baggy slacks, a shirt, and a wide scarf are the three main components.
 Nepali ladies in their daily lives commonly use this garment.